 - a.
 This CPS - b.
-Certificate revocation lists of revoked certificates or revocation information via OCSP - c.
-Issued CA certificates and cross-certificates for cross-certified CAs
+CRLs and revocation status of revoked certificates - c.
+Issued CA certificates and cross certificates for cross-certified CAs

-Telia may publish and supply certificate information under applicable legislation.
+Telia may publish and supply certificate information in accordance with applicable legislation.

 Each published CRL provides all processed revocation information at the time of publication for all revoked certificates of which the revocation list is intended to give notification.